platypii/sbt-typescript/README.md

 The typescript version of your project can be found in `project/target/node-modules/webjars/typescript` Configure your IDE to use that and point it to the `tsconfig.json`.

 #### Compiling directly through tsc
-Sometimes it can be helpful to compile your project directly through the Typescript compiler without `sbt-typescript` in between to check whether a problem is an `sbt-typescript` problem.
+Sometimes it can be helpful to compile your project directly through the TypeScript compiler without `sbt-typescript` in between to check whether a problem is an `sbt-typescript` problem.
 To do that you can run

     project/target/node-modules/webjars/typescript/bin/tsc -p . -w
 Make sure to set the executable bit if necessary.